chriscparr/spaceshooter/README.md

 * Clone this repository
 * Open in unity editor >= 2022.3.20f1

+OR

+* Download from https://bitbucket.org/chriscparr/spaceshooter/downloads/spaceshooter.zip, extract & run the executable

 ### Contribution guidelines ###

 * This repository is private, no contribution expected